What's in this Norway currency guide?

 - Once your funds are received by the provider the converted NOK amount will be transfered to the recipient account you specify in Norway.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Norwegian krone deposited into the recipient bank account in Norway and less margins and fees kept by the banks!
+Use our Send to Norwegian Krone calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Norwegian Krone deposited into the recipient bank account and less margins and fees kept by the banks!